 Santé Center for Healing also encourages family involvement.
 We invite family members to participate in treatment.
 We take this time to teach family members about addiction.
 The more relatives who understand it, the more family support they can provide outside of rehab.

 Of course, we don’t just focus on indoor activities.
 We also turn to nature for therapeutic release.
-For example, we have softball tournaments, art therapy, yoga and ropes courses.
+For example, we have softball tournaments, art therapy, and ropes courses.
 We’re interested in giving you a holistic look at recovery while addressing your addiction.

 Don’t waste your time looking for addiction treatment in all the wrong places.
 Let Santé Center for Healing help you overcome opiate addiction in a safe way.
 Contact us today at 866-238-3154 for answers your opiate addiction questions.